RMHolsen/louvre_roulette/devlog.md

 ## 18 October 2021
 Set up links in the Galleries show page
-Noted a potential problem in the Gallery show page (see project notes)
+Noted a potential problem in the Gallery show page (see project notes) Added Switch to Gallery Container
+Confirmed index.css is where the styling goes (don't forget to take down the hot pink, nobody will thank you for that) Began integrating Artwork components into app, pushed